salkyna/salkyna/README.md

 🇰🇬🇹🇷🇰🇿🇬🇧

-:family: A full-time mother and wife
+:family_man_woman_girl: A full-time mother and wife
 💡 Fluent in English, Turkish and Russian.
 Good command of Kyrgyz, Kazakh and German.
 Beginner learner of Arabic
 💥 Enthusiastic about Etymology
 🧸 In my free of everything time, solve sudoku and try to spend the best of the quality time with my family.